 [Specify any courses that a student must have taken to be permitted to take this course.
 Prerequisites listed in this section can only be waived by special permission from the School's Curriculum Approval Officer, so they should be treated as "must-have".
-By default, you may assume that any student who will register for the course has taken those courses compulsory for the degree for which the course is listed in previous years.
+By default, you may

+compulsory for the degree for which the course is listed in previous years.
 Please include the FULL course name and course code].

+None

-None.
-(But IVC should become a prerequisite for AV) Co-Requisite Courses:
+Co-Requisite Courses:

 [Specify any courses that should be taken in parallel with the existing course.
 Note that this leads to a timetabling constraint that should be mentioned elsewhere in the proposal.
 Please include the FULL course name and course code].

 None

 Prohibited Combinations:

 [Specify any courses that should not be taken in combination with the proposed course.
 Please include the FULL course name and course code].

 Not Introduction to Vision + Robotics (IVR).

 Other Requirements:

 [Please list any further background students should have, including, for example, mathematical skills, programming ability, experimentation/lab experience, etc. It is important to consider that unless there are formal prerequisites for participation in a course, other Schools can register their students onto our courses, so it is important to be clear in this section.
 If you want to only permit this by special permission, a statement like "Successful completion of Year X of an Informatics Single or Combined Honours Degree, or equivalent by permission of the School." can be included.]

 Confident programming in at least one language.
 Willing to learn MATLAB or Python for coursework.

 Linear algebra: Algebra on vectors and matricies.

 Basic geometry: Lines, planes, hyperplanes.

 Basic calculus: differentiation.

 Available to Visiting Students: Yes/No [Provide a justification if the answer is No.] Yes 2e.
-Summary of Intended Learning Outcomes (MAXIMUM OF 5):

-[List the learning outcomes of the course, emphasising what the impact of the course will be on an individual who successfully completes it, rather than the activity that will lead to this outcome.
-Further guidance is available from https://canvas.instructure.com/courses/801386/files/24062695] On completion of this course, the student will be able to 1.
-Explain the basic physics and mathematical principles of image formation.
+Summary of Intended Learning Outcomes (MAXIMUM OF 5): [List the learning outcomes of the course, emphasising what the impact of the course will on an individual who successfully completes it, rather than the activity that will lead to this outcome.
+Further guidance is available from https://canvas.instructure.com/courses/801386/files/24062695] On completion of this course, the student will be able to Explain the basic physics and mathematical principles of image formation.
 2. Understand basic image processing operations such as convolution.
 3. Write programs to solve basic image analysis tasks such as edge detection and line fitting.
 4. Understand the concepts of local and global image descriptors, and descriptor matching.
 5. Write programs to perform image analysis tasks of recognition and detection.

+Assessment Information

-Assessment Information [Provide a description of all types of assessment that will be used in the course (e.g. written exam, oral presentation, essay, programming practical, etc) and how each of them will assess the intended learning outcomes listed above.
+[Provide a description of all types of assessment that will be used in the course (e.g. written exam, oral presentation, essay, programming practical, etc) and how each of them will assess the intended learning outcomes listed above.
 Where coursework involves group work, it is important to remember that every student has to be assessed individually for their contribution to any jointly produced piece of work.
 Please include any minimum requirements for assessment components e.g. student must pass all individual pieces of assessment as well as course overall].

-The course will contain both a practical miniproject (25%) to implement an actual computer vision application, weekly quiz in the flipped classroom session to promote engagement (5%) and exam (70%).
+The course will contain both a practical miniproject (25%) to implement an actual computer vision application, and an exam (75%).

 The exam will cover the course concepts, similar to the current vision component of RSS exam.

 Assessment Weightings:

-Written Examination: 70%
+Written Examination: 75%

 Practical Examination: 0%

-Coursework: 30%
+Coursework: 25%

 Time spend on assignments: